The denoising diffusion SDE

 To ensure the backward step is the inverse of the forward step (in an infinitesimal sense), the drift \(\tilde{b}\) must be chosen so that this relationship holds.
 In fact, identifying:

 is exactly the condition that makes this inverse relationship work.
-This ensures:
+This ensures that the composition of forward and backward kernels returns the marginal to first order:

-meaning that a forward step followed by a backward step returns us close to where we started, consistent with the idea of time reversal.
+This operator identity means that a forward step followed by a backward step returns the distribution close to where it started, consistent with the idea of time reversal.

 We consider a small time interval \(\Delta \tau\) and show that the forward and backward steps are inverses of each other.
 I.e. take the Euler-Maruyama discretization as given, and ignore questions about infinite limits and so on.
 The forward and backward steps are each some linear operation on some Gaussian noise.